gouthambs/Flask-Blogging/docs/index.rst

 In the template ``page.html`` this metadata can be accessed as, ``post.meta.summary`` and can be populated in the way it is desired.
 The same metadata for each post is also available in other template views like ``index.html``.

+If included, the first summary will be used as the page's meta ``description``, and Open Graph ``og:description``.

+The (optional) blog post specificvkeywords are included in the page's meta keywords in addition to ``BLOGGING_KEYWORDS``v(if configured).
+Any tags are also added as meta keywords.

 Extending using the plugin framework